ni/nimi-python/docs/niscope/class.rst

         Specifies the low width threshold, in seconds.

         This property sets the lower bound on the duration range that triggers the oscilloscope.
-The :py:data:`niscope.Session.width_condition` property determines how the oscilloscope triggers in relation to the width thresholds.
+The :py:attr:`niscope.Session.width_condition` property determines how the oscilloscope triggers in relation to the width thresholds.